hupfdule/re-search/README.md

 #### Cancelling the search

-Cancelling the search closes re-search in displays the shell prompt again without modification.
+Cancelling the search closes re-search and displays the shell prompt again without modification.

 * `Ctrl-c`
 * `Ctrl-g`
-* `Ctrl-d` (maybe changed in a the future to some other functionality)
+* `Ctrl-d` (may be changed in a the future to some other functionality)
 * `Left`
 * `Esc`